mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Auto Pistol

-**Accelerator Rifle:** Also known as gyrojet weapons, accelerator rifles are designed for zero-gravity combat.
+Accelerator Rifle: #TODO Also known as gyrojet weapons, accelerator rifles are designed for zero-gravity combat.
 They fire tiny missiles that leave the rifle with minimal velocity and thus minimal recoil, then accelerate to high speed.

-**Advanced Combat Rifle:** The ultimate evolution of the conventional firearm, advanced combat rifles are the weapon of choice for many military units.
+Advanced Combat Rifle: #TODO The ultimate evolution of the conventional firearm, advanced combat rifles are the weapon of choice for many military units.
 Standard equipment includes an electronic battlefield sight, incorporating both light amplification and passive IR, visual magnification and a laser rangefinder, which may also be used as a target painting device.
 The weapon is also gyroscopically stabilized during firing.
 A sling is provided and the muzzle of the rifle includes an integral flash suppressor and adaptor for launching a 40mm RAM shoot-through grenade.

-**Antique Pistol:** A flintlock or other primitive projectile weapon.
+Antique Pistol: #TODO A flintlock or other primitive projectile weapon.
 Unless the weapon is especially well made, it will have DM-1 to all attacks.
 Antique pistols require a successful Gun Combat (slug) check to reload, taking 2D3 Minor Actions.

-**Antique Rifle:** A musket or other primitive rifle.
+Antique Rifle: #TODO A musket or other primitive rifle.
 Unless the weapon is especially well made, it will have DM-1 to all attacks.
 Antique rifles require a successful Gun Combat (slug) check to reload, taking 2D3 Minor Actions.

-**Autopistol:** Variants of this semi-automatic pistol is the standard sidearm for law enforcement officers and criminals across the Imperium.
+Autopistol: #TODO Variants of this semi-automatic pistol is the standard sidearm for law enforcement officers and criminals across the Imperium.

-**Autorifle:** Automatic rifles have a higher muzzle velocity and are capable of automatic fire.
+Autorifle: #TODO Automatic rifles have a higher muzzle velocity and are capable of automatic fire.
 Sometimes called battle rifles.

-**Body Pistol:** Body pistols are manufactured from plastics and cultured bone, making them very difficult to detect using conventional weapons scanners.
+Body Pistol: #TODO Body pistols are manufactured from plastics and cultured bone, making them very difficult to detect using conventional weapons scanners.
 Body pistols impose DM-4 to any Electronics (sensors) checks made to detect them.

-**Gauss Pistol:** Gauss pistols use electromagnetic coils to accelerate metallic darts to hypersonic speeds.
+Gauss Pistol: #TODO Gauss pistols use electromagnetic coils to accelerate metallic darts to hypersonic speeds.
 Gauss weapons are lightweight, efficient and deadly.

 Gauss Rifle: Gauss rifles replace conventional rifles at TL13.
 Like the smaller gauss pistol, rifles fire high- velocity projectiles using electromagnetic rails.

-**Revolver:** A conventional six-shooter handgun.
+Revolver: #TODO A conventional six-shooter handgun.

-**Rifle:** A long-range hunting rifle or light infantry weapon.
+Rifle: #TODO A long-range hunting rifle or light infantry weapon.

 Shotgun: Shotguns are smoothbore weapons that typically fire ammunition containing multiple small pellets.
 They are most effective at short range.
 A shotgun using pellet ammunition ignores Dodge dice modifiers but armor gives double Protection against pellet attacks.